 This update follows a recent public health directive from the Chief Health Officer and relates to any students attending placement at a vulnerable facility, this includes any aged care or community care facility or hospital (public or private) across Queensland.

-1. If you have been COVID-19 positive or a close contact you must isolate for 7 days and then wait an additional 7 days following your release from isolation / quarantine before entering a vulnerable facility.
+1. If you have been COVID-19 positive or a close contact you must isolate for 7 days before entering a vulnerable facility.

 You must have a booster (3rd dose) prior to placement;

 You must undertake a COVID-19 test and receive a negative test result before commencing placement.

 Students are encouraged to bring evidence of being COVID-19 negative when they return to placement.

 As you will appreciate, placement capacity at our hospitals are closely managed.
 While Mater will endeavour to provide make up shifts we may not be able to always support this due to capacity within the Hospital.
 Please take this into consideration if you are deciding to embark on international travel.